 Rhinos of Java

 Javan rhinos used to be the most widespread Asian rhinoceroses on the planet but have been hunted to near extinction.
-The best estimates put the remaining numbers at less than 100.
+The best estimates put the remaining numbers between 46 and 66 individuals.
 The few Javan rhinos left in the wild live in two small and separate national parks — none live in zoos.
 The animals are valued by poachers for their horns which can fetch as much as $30,000 per kilogram on the black market.
 The future does not look good for this rhino — those that aren't killed by poachers can look forward to a uncertain future of disease and health problems caused by inbreeding.
 Rhinos don't do well in zoos in general, and the Javans have fared even worse; the last captive died in an Australian zoo in 1907.